The -13.88% Decline of Rumble Inc.'s (RUM) Stock in the Past Quarter

 RUM) stock’s latest price update

-Rumble Inc. (NASDAQ: RUM)’s stock price has decreased by -4.13 compared to its previous closing price of 8.11.
-However, the company has seen a -12.88% decrease in its stock price over the last five trading sessions.
+The stock price of Rumble Inc. (NASDAQ: RUM) has surged by 4.27 when compared to previous closing price of 7.96, but the company has seen a -9.78% decline in its stock price over the last five trading sessions.

 Stock Fundamentals for RUM